-Prerequisites and other notes: This course is part of the Wildlife and Natural Resources completer program.
+Prerequisites and other notes: This course is an elective in Agriscience.

 CASE AGRICULTURE BUSINESS, RESEARCH, AND DEVELOPMENT

 This course is the capstone course available to students through the CASETM curriculum.
 Students will have the opportunity to focus on their specific area of interest in agriscience.
 Instruction and continued inquiry-based projects will be implemented to integrate key learning from pervious CASE courses.
 Students will apply their learning to real-world career situations through research projects, extensive portfolios, Supervised Agricultural Experience (SAE) projects or other internship/work-based learning opportunities.